-Samuel Flores's early development of RNABuilder was funded by the Simbios National Center for Biomedical Computing through the National Institutes of Health Roadmap for Medical Research, Grant U54 GMo72970.
+Samuel Flores's early development of RNABuilder was funded by the Simbios National Center for Biomedical Computing through the National Institutes of Health Roadmap for Medical Research, Grant U54 GM072970.
 Information on the National Centers can be found at http://nihroadmap.nih.gov/bioinformatics.
 Past support has been received from eSSENCE and Uppsala University.
-The author is currently Dean of the Swedish National Graduate School in Medical Bioinformatics, at Stockholm University, funded by a Swedish Research Council grant.
+The author is now an Associate Senior Lecturer (Universitetslektor) at the Swedish University of Agricultural Sciences (SLU) in Uppsala.
+He has a secondary appointment as Dean of Students of the Swedish National Graduate School in Medical Bioinformatics, at Stockholm University, funded by a Swedish Research Council grant.